VincentBounce/TetriLight/README.md

 - `publicMethod` public method (Lower Camel Case)
 - `publicVariable` public variable (Lower Camel Case)
 - `destroyMyClass` class destructor function
-- `let myVariable` is local variable in the fonction
+- `let myVariable` is the local variable in the function
 - `let x, y` are positions on browser, in pixels (x -> right, y -> down)
-- `let i, j` are positions of blocks into grid (i -> right, j -> up)
+- `let i, j` are positions of blocks in the grid (i -> right, j -> up)
-- `let o` is generic object
+- `let o` is a generic object
-- `let p` is variable to browse in object
+- `let p` is a variable to browse in the object
-- `let item` is generic item, object or array or string boolean number
+- `let item` is a generic item: object or array or string boolean number
 - `forEach( (myVar)=>{ return myVar++; } );`

 ## Animation sequences

 **Events program, reacts to**

-- timeouts after animations, after drop period on each slot
+- timeouts after animations, after the drop period on each slot
 - keys pressed
 - mouse clicks

-**Queuing new actions, new exclusive anims when**
+**Queuing new actions, new exclusive animations when**

 - `(hardDrop > quake)0-1 > (clearRows > hardDrop > quake)0-*` riseGreyBlocks actions are stuck
 - `(riseGreyBlocks)1-* > (hitShape > (clearRows > hardDrop > quake)0-* )0-1 >` fallingShape is stuck